sepam/monaco/README.md

 ## Why Monaco?

-Estimating the time it takes to complete a task or project is one of the biggest challenges in project planning.
-Traditional approaches use fixed estimates, but reality is uncertain.
+Estimating the time it takes to complete a task or project is hard.
+Traditional approaches use fixed estimates, but this ignores any uncertainty and life often gets in the way.

 **Monaco helps you make better estimates by modeling tasks as random processes**, accounting for uncertainty and task dependencies through Monte Carlo simulation.